hristog/hristog.github.io/about.gen.md

 [^football_skills]: For the curious among yourselves, I've recorded a sample of a little kickabout of mine with a mini-football.
 [Enjoy][football_video] :)

+# The definition of t~0~
+It all started when I was 7 or 8 years old.
+It couldn't be distinguished from any other visit to my aunt's flat, yet nevertheless that particular one turned out to change my life.
+Forever.

+I found myself leafing through a random book on the BASIC programming language, intended for beginners.
+For the life of me, I can't remember it's title, but it was one of those typical BASIC books, where you're presented with a bunch of programs, spread over several pages, and if you'd want to interact in a bit more engaging way with them, you'd had to laboriously type up the code, character by character (and, yes - in the case of BASIC - line number by line number).

+A peculiar characteristic of that book was the it was greatly illustrated, and the bugs in the programs were represented as cartoons of computerised bugs.
+I couldn't stop devouring the pages, one after another - everything just clicked[^basic_for_beginners].

+That marked the beginning of my love affair with abstract representations, skyscrapers built upon layers of logic and the alluring notion of attempting to create artificial intelligence[^artificial_intelligence].

+[^basic_for_beginners]: Wait a minute, I never said it was a book on programming nuclear physics simulations with BASIC!
+It was your typical introductory book a-la "Here's how you do loops, and this is how you do conditional statements".

+[^artificial_intelligence]: I'm pretty sure I was not familiar of the exact term back then (to be fair, even nowadays, there doesn't seem to be a generally agreed-upon definition that best captures the notion yet), but I tended to daydream about building robots, and eventually my passion converged on focusing with their "brains".

 [recaptcha]: https://www.google.com/recaptcha/intro/
 [football]: /tagged/football